AndrewMcMahan/SeatingChartGenerator/README.md

 To download the files via git and then use git to keep your installation up-to-date, follow these steps:

 1. Open a command prompt and change to the directory in which you would like to create the *SeatingChartGenerator* directory.
-2. Issue the following command: `git clone https://github.com/AndrewMcMahan/SeatingChartGenerator.git`
+2. Issue the following command: `git clone --recursive https://github.com/AndrewMcMahan/SeatingChartGenerator.git`

 At this point, you can easily update your files at any time by opening a command prompt, changing to the *SeatingChartGenerator* directory and issuing the command: `git pull`